-Email: Please send email to jessicavooris@depauw.edu if you have questions/comments about the course, readings, or want to make an appointment with me.
-It will be helpful if you include the course number and a relevant subject heading with your email.
+Email: Please send email to jessicavooris@depauw.edu if you have questions/comments about the course, readings, or want to make an appointment to meet with me.
+Please include the course number and a relevant subject heading with your email.
 Example: WGSS 250A, question about Hanne Blank reading